erkarl/lightning-experience/extension/README.md

 This folder is used to pack the Chrome extension.

 It contains:
-* content script bundle (linked from `src/content/dist/lightning-experience-content.bundle.js`)
+* content script bundle
-* background script bundle (linked from `src/background/dist/lightning-experience-background.bundle.js`)
+* background script bundle
 * manifest & image assets